-Chapter Issue Area Section Page Gap Analysis/Recommendations Recommended Timeline Chapter One: Building Energy and Water Assessment and Performance Standards Indoor Plumbing 1.9 Hot water delivery systems routinely use thermal insulation (pipe insulation) to maintain the temperature of the water as it travels from the source (the water heater) to the destination (the faucet at the sink).
+Chapter Issue Area Section Gap/Recommendation Recommended Timeline Chapter One: Building Energy and Water Assessment and Performance Standards Indoor Plumbing 1.9 C. The combined energy and water savings associated with the use of thermal insulation on hot water pipes Hot water delivery systems routinely use thermal insulation (pipe insulation) to maintain the temperature of the water as it travels from the source (the water heater) to the destination (the faucet at the sink).
 All current energy codes and standards require some degree of thermal insulation on potable hot water piping.
-However, the requirements between codes vary and most requirements are normally considered minimum levels.
+However, the requirements between codes vary, and most requirements are normally considered minimum levels.
 Existing research has not considered the value of water when making the business case for putting additional pipe insulation on hot water piping, increasing the thickness of insulation or identifying a scope of work for insulation installation.
-This work should be done in the near-term: 0-2 years.
-Chapter One: Building Energy and Water Assessment and Performance Standards Indoor Plumbing 1.9 Reducing hot water temperatures in plumbing systems has been proven to reduce scalding incidences and to save energy.
+While studies have looked at energy efficiency, they have not addressed the short-term economics, which depend on frequency, duration, and pattern of usage, and remain the overriding consideration for most building owners.
+This work should be conducted in the near-term: 0-2 years.
+Chapter One: Building Energy and Water Assessment and Performance Standards Indoor Plumbing 1.9 D. Reducing the potential for Legionellosis and other pathogenic outbreaks Reducing hot water temperatures in plumbing systems has been proven to both reduce scalding incidences and to save energy.
 However, hot water temperature reductions also provide a perfect environment for opportunistic pathogens to grow in hot water pipes.
-ASHRAE is currently in the process of completing BSR / ASHRAE Standard 188P, Prevention of Legionellosis Associated with Building Water Systems , and the accompanying Guideline 12.
-The publication of these guidance documents will assist facility managers with techniques that can be employed to mitigate Legionellosis outbreaks, as well as a set of best practices for when outbreaks occur.
-This work should be conducted in the near- term: 0-2 years.
-Chapter One: Building Energy and Water Assessment and Performance Standards Alternate Water Sources 1.10 The biggest challenge facing the expanded use of water from alternate water sources is the need to develop agreed upon "fit for use" standards that provide appropriate treatment and water quality requirements for the intended use of the water - regardless of the source - that ensure health and safety.
+ASHRAE is currently in the process of completing BSR/ASHRAE Standard 188P, Prevention of Legionellosis Associated with Building Water Systems, and the accompanying Guideline 12.
+When published, these guidance documents will provide facility managers with techniques that can be employed to mitigate Legionellosis outbreaks, as well as a set of best practices for when outbreaks occur.
+This work should be conducted in the near-term: 0-2 years.
+Chapter One: Building Energy and Water Assessment and Performance Standards Alternate Water Sources 1.10 A. "Fit for use" standards that provide appropriate treatment requirements for the intended use of the water The biggest challenge facing the expanded use of water from alternate water sources is the need for agreed-upon "fit for use" standards that provide appropriate treatment and water quality requirements for the intended use of the water regardless of the source, and that ensure health and safety.
 Several codes and standards organizations have made excellent progress toward creating classifications of alternate water sources and corresponding applications, as well as treatment strategies.
 However, a one-size-fits-all approach to design and treatment may be unachievable.
-For example, rainwater in one area of the country may have higher heavy metals contamination and therefore require different treatment measures than rainwater in other areas.
+For example, rainwater in one area of the country may have higher heavy metals contamination than rainwater in other areas, therefore requiring different treatment measures.
 Standards developers need to continue to expand their knowledge base and consider provisions that will foster increased use of alternate water sources.
-Improvements to Alternate Water Use standards should be an ongoing process with advancements made as consensus, achieved in the short-, mid-, and long- terms.
-Chapter One: Building Energy and Water Assessment and Performance Standards Alternate Water Sources 1.10 There is a need to develop a comprehensive stormwater standard.
-There is great potential for stormwater to be better utilized as an important alternative water source.
-Current stormwater infrastructure serves only to carry stormwater away from developed areas as quickly as possible.
-However, stormwater is a valuable resource that - when utilized properly - can buffer runoff and combined sewer overflows and replenish the aquifers through irrigation, soak-away pits, rain gardens, and other designed stormwater features.
-ASPE and ARCSA are currently developing a stormwater harvesting design standard which may address this gap.
-Development of these standards will necessitate collaboration between water use experts, civil engineers, and other stakeholders.
-This is a long-term effort: 5+ years.
+Improvements to alternate water use standards should be an ongoing process with advancements made by consensus, and achieved in the short-, mid-, and long- term.